keycloakify/keycloakify-starter/README.md

 This repo constitutes an easily reusable setup for a standalone Keycloak theme project OR for a SPA React App that generates a
 Keycloak theme that goes along with it.
-If you are only looking to create a theme (an not a theme + an App) there are a lot of things that you can remove from this starter: [Please read this](#standalone-keycloak-theme).
+If you are only looking to create a theme (and not a theme + an App) there are a lot of things that you can remove from this starter: [Please read this](#standalone-keycloak-theme).

 # Quick start